ainea-obura/preco-legacy-blog/README.md

 To run this code:
 Clone the repository
-create users, blogs and comments table using mysql Test
+create users tables:id, username, password, blogs table and comments table using mysql Test